 Video technology gets smaller, better, and cheaper every year.
-For a modest investment, you can cover the perimeter of your business with video surveillance, and also digitally record substantial amounts of footage.
+For a modest investment, you can cover the perimeter of your business with video surveillance, and also digitally record substantial amounts of video.
 What you capture could play an important role in catching a thief and retrieving your property.

 Check all alarms, services, and burglary equipment for Underwriters Laboratories, Inc. listings or other agency approvals to assure they meet quality standards.

 Even if your business does not stock valuable items, consider the money or checks you routinely handle.
 Deposit large amounts of money in the bank as soon as possible, but if you must keep substantial amounts, keep them in a safe for protection from fire and theft.

 Safes are classified as either fire resistive or burglary resistive and are rated for performance by Underwriters Laboratories, Inc. Select a safe based on the valuables to be protected.
 A higher level of protection should be chosen for high value merchandise or large amounts of money.